Calculated based on number of publications stored in Pure and citations from Scopus

 Personal profile

 Tamara’s research concerns the complexity of early childhood practice, and the well-being and sustainability of the early childhood workforce.
-She is co-leader of the Early Childhood Educator Well-being Project, a Chief Investigator on the Exemplary Educators at Work ARC Linkage Project, and Co-leader of the Early Childhood Research Group at CSU.
+She is co-leader of the Early Childhood Educator Well-being Project, a program of research and advocacy concerning the well-being of educators, teachers and directors in early childhood education services.
 Tamara supervises PhD students in the areas of early childhood workforce and practice.
+Tamara also works with community services working to support children in regional and rural Australia.

 Research Interests